-- 2. The attached Draft Report is based on the results of this meeting, as well as on the detailed note prepared by the United Kingdom authorities(3).
-It is intended to bring the report submitted to the Council in July 1965(4) up-to-date and it deals in particular with the further development of economic reforms as well as with Hungary's external economic relations.
-As in the previous report, some conclusions of a more general nature have been drawn. - 3.
-This draft will be put on the agenda of one of the next meetings of the Sub-Committee.
+2. The Committee of Economic Advisers, after considering the report by the Sub-Committee, thought that the Council might be interested in the results of this review.
+The attached report brings the findings submitted to the Council in July 1965(3) up to date.
+It deals in particular with the further development of economic reforms as well as with Hungary's external economic relations.
+As in the previous report, some conclusions of a more general nature have been drawn.